Ukraine's drone empire ran on Chinese parts. Beijing tightened the screws. Kyiv had two years to fix it.

 By mid-2024, 89 percent of Ukrainian UAS imports by value came from China.
 Beijing started restricting in December 2024.

-The Ukrainian drone industry that emerged during the post-2022 war has, by any reasonable measure, been the most consequential industrial achievement of the 21st-century European battlefield.
-Ukrainian production reached approximately 2.2 million FPV drones in 2024 and is on track to exceed 4 million in 2025; the country has more than 200 distinct UAV manufacturers, a domestic engineering workforce of approximately 50,000 people focused on UAS production, and a tactical doctrine — pioneered by units like the 414th Strike Drone Brigade and refined into a doctrine by the General Staff — that has made Ukrainian drone strikes the dominant infliction-of-Russian-casualties capability of the war.[1][2][3]
+The Ukrainian drone industry that emerged during the post-2022 war has been the most consequential industrial achievement of the 21st-century European battlefield.
+Ukrainian production reached approximately 2.2 million FPV drones in 2024 and is on track to exceed 4 million in 2025; the country has more than 200 distinct UAV manufacturers, a domestic engineering workforce of approximately 50,000 people focused on UAS production, and a tactical method, pioneered by units such as the 414th Strike Drone Brigade and codified by the General Staff, that has made drone strikes the largest single source of Russian casualties in the war.[2][3]

-The buried fact about this industry is that until very recently, it has run almost entirely on Chinese components.
-By the first half of 2024, the Ukrainian Defence Industry Council's own data showed that 89 percent of Ukrainian UAS imports by value came from China.
+Until very recently, that industry ran almost entirely on Chinese components.
+By the first half of 2024, a study by the Snake Island Institute, reported by FDD, found that 89 percent of Ukrainian UAS imports by value came from China, a slight decline from 97 percent during the first year of the war.
 Nearly 97 percent of Ukrainian drone producers identified China as their primary component supplier.
-The motors, the electronic speed controllers (ESCs), the lithium-ion battery cells, the camera modules, the GPS receivers, the carbon-fibre frames, the rare-earth magnets — almost every component category in the Ukrainian drone supply chain originated in or transited through China.[3][4]
+The motors, the electronic speed controllers (ESCs), the lithium-ion battery cells, the camera modules, the GPS receivers, the carbon-fibre frames, the rare-earth magnets, almost every component category in the Ukrainian drone supply chain originated in or transited through China.[5][11]

 The calculation changed in December 2024.
 The Chinese Ministry of Commerce announced that month a sweeping new export-control regime for dual-use UAS components, requiring case-by-case licensing for shipments destined for Ukraine, the United States, and major European customers.
 The stated justification was the protection of dual-use technology; the operational consequence was an immediate slowdown in Chinese component shipments to Ukrainian buyers, with downstream effects across the Ukrainian drone industry by the end of January 2025.
 Ukrainian producers reported shortages of brushless motors, ESCs, flight controllers, and most acutely of high-grade battery cells.[5]

-The Ukrainian response — across 2025 and into 2026 — has been the largest single industrial mobilisation Ukraine has undertaken since the war began.
-The trajectory of that mobilisation, its progress, and its limits, are the substance of this analysis.
+The Ukrainian response, across 2025 and into 2026, has been the largest single industrial mobilisation Ukraine has undertaken since the war began.

 The December 2024 export-control measures were not a blanket ban.
 Beijing did not formally prohibit shipments to Ukraine; it imposed a licensing regime under which each shipment requires individual ministry approval.
 The practical effect, however, has been a significant reduction in shipment volumes, longer delivery times, and a steady migration of supply to less-controlled transhipment routes through the UAE and Turkey.[5]

 The reasons for the Chinese shift are not fully disclosed in the public record, but the most coherent reading combines three factors.
-First, the Trump administration's January 2025 reentry and its subsequent diplomatic pressure on China — including reported threats of secondary sanctions on Chinese exporters identified as supplying Russia or Russia-affiliated entities — created direct U.S. leverage that Beijing was not prepared to absorb cost-free.
-Second, China's broader 2024-25 industrial-policy emphasis on critical-technology controls, partly motivated by its rare-earth policy contests with the U.S., made tightening UAS exports an analytically coherent extension of the broader posture.
-Third, the Russian-Chinese strategic relationship, which had progressively deepened across 2022-24, had begun, by late 2024, to develop tensions over Chinese commercial penetration of Russian-aligned spheres and over Russian dependence on Chinese hardware that Beijing regarded as undermining Russian autonomy.
-The December 2024 measures imposed equal restrictions on supply to both Ukraine and to U.S./EU NATO allies — they did not directly favour Russia, but they were not unfavourable to Russian commercial-military interests either.[5][6][7]
+First, the Trump administration's January 2025 reentry and its subsequent diplomatic pressure on China, including reported threats of secondary sanctions on Chinese exporters identified as supplying Russia or Russia-affiliated entities, created direct U.S. leverage that Beijing was not prepared to absorb cost-free.
+Second, China's broader 2024-25 industrial-policy emphasis on critical-technology controls, partly motivated by its rare-earth policy contests with the U.S., made tighter UAS exports a natural extension of that posture.
+Third, the Russian-Chinese strategic relationship, after deepening steadily across 2022-24, had by late 2024 developed tensions over Chinese commercial penetration of Russian-aligned spheres and over a Russian dependence on Chinese hardware that Beijing regarded as undermining Russian autonomy.
+The December 2024 measures imposed equal restrictions on supply to Ukraine and to U.S. and European customers; they did not directly favour Russia, but neither were they unfavourable to Russian commercial-military interests.[5][6]

 The CSIS analysis of the December 2024 measures characterised them as a Chinese signal that Beijing would not permit either side of the Ukrainian war to develop an unconstrained drone-manufacturing capability dependent on Chinese components without Chinese leverage over the resulting industrial outcome.
 The signal was directed principally at Ukraine, and was substantially effective in producing the Ukrainian localisation push that followed.[6]